Does a Spinone Italiano Bark a Lot?

 A big part of their job is to locate and stalk the prey for the hunter.
 They can’t accomplish this through excessive barking and howling like a hound probably would.
 They use the scent of prey in the air to locate a general place where birds may be hiding.

 The closer they get, the slower and more cautious they become.
-Very carefully they will inch towards the place they can smell the prey and then they freeze, silent until their owners arrive.
+Very carefully they will inch toward the place they can smell the prey and then they freeze, silent until their owners arrive.

 Easy Going Nature